Dubai Airports, Salik to enable seamless E-Wallet Parking Payments at DXB

 Under the MoU, Salik will integrate its Salik E-Wallet System with the existing car park management systems used by Dubai Airports’ appointed car park concessionaire.
 This integration enables visitors to pay seamlessly from their Salik E-Wallet accounts, creating a smoother parking experience and improving traffic flow.

+Under the terms of the agreement, Salik will be responsible for integrating, operating and maintaining the Salik E-Wallet System.
+Dubai Airports will ensure the continued availability of multiple payment channels, with Salik E-Wallet introduced as a seamless and convenient payment solution provider, working with its car park concessionaire to complete the technical integration and promote the new payment solution within airport premises.

-Salik’s E-Wallet solution will provide services across all designated parking spaces, covering Terminals 1, 2, 3 and the Cargo Mega Terminal.
+Salik’s E-Wallet solution will service all designated parking spaces covering Terminals 1, 2, 3 and the Cargo Mega Terminal.

+By partnering with Dubai Airports, Salik is extending this model to one of the region’s most important aviation assets.
+DXB recorded its highest quarterly traffic in 65 years during Q3 2025, welcoming 24.2 million guests between July and September, bringing total traffic for the first nine months to 70.1 million guests.